feaselkl/OWASP-Top-10/PITCHME.md

 Think about high-value things to log:  significant settings changes, transfers of funds, chains of failed login attempts followed by a successful attempt, and potential injection attacks.
 Log these as well as other things which might indicate an attacker or fraudulent behavior.

 Simply having the data is an important part of the process.
-Then, somebody should read the log and understand what actions to take:  perform an audit, blackhole an IP address, etc.
+Then, somebody should read the log and understand what actions to take:  investigate further, blackhole an IP address, etc.

 ---?image=presentation/assets/background/tree.jpg&size=cover&opacity=20